Henry Bliss (author)

 Henry Bliss (24 April 1797 – 31 July 1873) was the son of Jonathan Bliss, a chief justice of New Brunswick, and was, variously, an author, a lawyer, and a provincial agent for New Brunswick and Nova Scotia.

 Henry and his brother William were educated at King's College, Nova Scotia.
 After graduation, his father had him appointed a clerk of the courts in New Brunswick.
 He lost this patronage appointment after his father's death and went to England where he became a lawyer.
 On his return to Canada, he was the provincial agent for New Brunswick and Nova Scotia which was an advocacy position for the provincial assemblies and the Colonial Office.

+He died in London on 31 July 1873 and was buried on the west side of Highgate Cemetery.